 - Only high-risk pregnancy program in Arkansas with board-certified maternal-fetal specialists

-- The Institute for Digital Health & Innovation is home to more than 30 digital health programs that use high-definition video and other technology to improve access to physicians with expertise in a diverse range of specialties from stroke care to maternal fetal medicine to spine surgery and trauma.
+- The Institute for Digital Health & Innovation is home to more than 30 digital health programs that use high-definition video and other technology to improve access to physicians with expertise in a diverse range of specialties from stroke care to maternal-fetal medicine to spine surgery and trauma.

 Institutes